Computer Science M.S.

 • 6 credits non-graduate (400-level) credits—maximum

-• 6 transferred/Pullman credits—maximum
+• 6 transferred/WSU Pullman credits—maximum

 • 3 Directed Study credits (CS 595)—maximum